IntegrationWorks/prometheus-grafana-docker-MaxPW/README.md

 -  Install Docker on your device (you can use the following link for a guide: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/))

+2. Run an instance of the [Dockerized-Springboot-naughts-and-crosses](https://github.com/mpirotaiswilton-IW/Dockerized-Springboot-naughts-and-crosses-MaxPW)

-2. Clone this repository or download the .zip file from GitHub (extract the downloaded zip file )
+3. Clone this repository or download the .zip file from GitHub (extract the downloaded zip file )

 ## Running The Prometheus and Grafana containers